Finding p^ and q^ In Exercises 3–6, let p be the population propo... | Channels for Pearson+

 Point Estimate

 A point estimate is a single value that serves as an approximation of a population parameter.
 In this case, p^ (p-hat) is the point estimate of the population proportion p, calculated from sample data.
-It provides a quick summary of the sample's characteristics, allowing for easier interpretation of the data.
+It provides a quick estimate of the true population proportion based on the observed sample.

 Recommended video: